 Graph structured data: social network, where nodes are individuals and edges are associations and friendships.

 In research and engineering, graph models serve as an efficient means of representing data.
 Examples include social graphs, biological graphs, financial graphs, transportation graphs, sensor graphs, and neural networks.
 Datasets are often simply a collection of unstructured samples in various applications, and the underlying graph information (showing the connections between the samples) is often not readily available.
 Hence, the first step in obtaining pertinent information from any given dataset is to obtain a graph-based representation of the dataset.
-It is required to deduce the graph’s structure from the data itself when a natural choice of the graph is not immediately available.
-Graph-based machine learning is emerging as a powerful tool for handling diverse and complex problems with highly irregular data in domains such as drug discovery, genetics, cancer research, network medicine, neuroscience, finance, and material science.
+It is required to deduce the graphโs structure from the data itself when a natural choice of the graph is not immediately available.
+Graph-based machine learning is emerging as a powerful tool for handling diverse and complex problems with highly irregular data in domains such as drug discovery, genetics, cancer research, network medicine, neuroscience, finance, and material science.ย

+Solution.
+We introduce HyperDefender, a first-of-its-kind framework that 1๏ธ) strengthens Hy-GNNs against adversarial attacks and noise.
+2๏ธ) Restores hierarchical integrity in compromised datasets, ensuring reliable predictions.
 Our research also examines the limitations of traditional GNNs and Hy-GNNs under adversarial conditions, revealing the inadequacy of existing defense mechanisms for hierarchical data.

-Discover more about our work here:
+Discover more about our work here and our lab MISN here.

 PPDA is a novel framework for distributed graph learning that respects privacy while enabling effective graph-based machine learning.

-Abstract: Graph-based learning has immense applications in domains like social networks, robotics, communication, and medicine.
+Graph-based learning has immense applications in domains like social networks, robotics, communication, and medicine.
 However, the sensitive nature of many datasets often limits their usability due to privacy concerns.
 Existing methods attempt to preserve privacy by preprocessing data to extract user-side features, but these approaches are vulnerable to adversarial attacks that can infer private attributes.
 Our work introduces PPDA, a novel framework for distributed graph learning that respects privacy while enabling effective graph-based machine learning.
 By preserving structural properties without requiring access to raw features, our approach supports feature learning and distance computation directly on the server side.
-Importantly, it’s highly adaptable and can be integrated with various distance approximation methods and graph learning techniques.
-Through extensive experiments on synthetic and real-world datasets, we demonstrate that PPDA achieves performance comparable to traditional methods while maintaining strict privacy guarantees—making it the first privacy-preserving distributed graph learning framework of its kind.
+Importantly, itโs highly adaptable and can be integrated with various distance approximation methods and graph learning techniques.
+Through extensive experiments on synthetic and real-world datasets, we demonstrate that PPDA achieves performance comparable to traditional methods while maintaining strict privacy guaranteesโmaking it the first privacy-preserving distributed graph learning framework of its kind.

-The ICONIP 2024 proceedings will be published in Springer’s Lecture Notes in Computer Science (LNCS) and Communications in Computer and Information Science (CCIS) series.
+The ICONIP 2024 proceedings will be published in Springerโs Lecture Notes in Computer Science (LNCS) and Communications in Computer and Information Science (CCIS) series.

-The conference was an incredible experience, filled with insightful talks ✅ , tutorials ✅ , workshops ✅ , and cultural events ✅ celebrating the beauty of New Zealand.
+The conference was an incredible experience, filled with insightful talks, tutorials, workshops, and cultural events celebrating the beauty of New Zealand.
 Sharing some pictures below from my presentation and the event!

 Pictures from ICONIP 2024 Conference Gathering and Paper Presentation at Auckland University of Technology, New Zealand